-- 4.9.1 Subject to this document, and to the number of Directors for the time being fixed under rule 4.1 not being exceeded, the Board may appoint a person to be a Director at any time except during a general meeting. - 4.9.2 A person appointed by the Board to be a Director under rule 4.9.1 (an Appointed Director) holds office for the term specified by the Board (not exceeding three years).

-- 4.9.3 Subject to rule 4.9.4, no Appointed Director shall serve as a Director for more than nine years (inclusive of any time served as an Elected Director). - 4.9.4 Any Appointed Director who has served for nine years as a Director (inclusive of any time served as an Elected Director), may be appointed by the Board for one or more further terms not exceeding one year in duration.
+- 4.9.1 Subject to this document, and to the number of Directors for the time being fixed under rule 4.1 not being exceeded, the Board may appoint a person to be a Director at any time except during a general meeting of members. - 4.9.2 A person appointed by the Board to be a Director under rule 4.9.1 (an Appointed Director) holds office for the term specified by the Board (not exceeding three years). - 4.9.3 Subject to rule 4.9.4, no Appointed Director shall serve as a Director for more than an aggregate of nine years (inclusive of any time served as an Elected Director and or an Associate Director). - 4.9.4 Any Appointed Director who has served for an aggregate of nine years as a Director (inclusive of any time served as an Elected Director and or an Associate Director), may be appointed by the Board for one or more further terms not exceeding one year in duration.